"IN THE CAR"

 Try to park at least the rear of the car in the shade and cover the windscreen with a sunshade and open the tailgate, or, at least, leave all windows and the roof open about 2 inches.

-The sun keeps moving.
+Don’t forget that the sun keeps moving.

 What was a pleasant, cool and shady area when you parked your car, can, surprising quickly, be subject to the full force of the sun.